 Sue Burchett is a humanistic counsellor, accredited with the British Association of Counselling and Psychotherapists (BACP).

 I have over 12 years of counselling experience.
 At the outset of my career, I volunteered as a counsellor in Brighton working with local agencies supporting individuals affected by substance misuse and later with clients affected by HIV.
 During this time, I enjoyed working with a wide range of clients from different backgrounds and I welcome working with a diverse and broad client base.
 I look forward to you contacting me here.

 I see clients for a range of issues including: anxiety, ADHD, autism, addictions, bereavement, childhood trauma, depression, disability, family relationships, health-related issues, life coaching, personal development, PTSD, redundancy, relationships, self-esteem, identity, stress, trauma and work-related issues.
 I also enjoy working with transpersonal psychology including mindfulness, spirituality and Buddhism.

-I specialise in counselling autistic adults and their partners and/or family members.
-I am currently a Specialist Autism Counsellor with Islington Autism Hub.
+I specialise in counselling autistic adults and/or their partners and/or family members and currently work as a Specialist Autism Counsellor with the Autism Hub Islington.

-I am also a Specialist Autism Employment Mentor and a student mentor at Brighton University as part of the Disability and Dyslexia team supporting young adults with autism, ADHD, dyslexia, dyspraxia and mental health during their studies to achieve their full academic potential.
+I am a Specialist Mentor at Brighton University as part of the Disability and Dyslexia team supporting young adults with autism, ADHD, dyslexia, dyspraxia and mental health during their studies to achieve their full academic potential.